mathewchamberlain/SignacX/README.md

 <!-- ABOUT THE PROJECT -->
 ## What is Signac?

 Signac helps solve the cell type classification problem in single cell RNA sequencing: We often have an expression matrix and we need to classify the cellular phenotypes.

-* Signac has been used to classify over 1 million cells from dozens of datasets.
-* Signac is integrated with Seurat and SPRING, and we provide vignettes for either software package.
-* The main functions are clear and well-documented.
+Signac classifies them using neural networks trained with sorted bulk data.
+Check out our pre-print here.

 <!-- GETTING STARTED -->
 ## Getting Started